-Hi, I’m Hugh Jones, Labor’s candidate for Darling Range at the 2021 State Election.
+Hi, I’m Hugh Jones, the Labor Member for Darling Range.

 I come from a family of healthcare workers.
 My father is a retired dentist, who had a practice in Gosnells for 25 years, and my mother is a nurse.
 Growing up in this environment instilled in me a sense of compassion for others, particularly for those doing it tough.

 Wanting to serve my country, I joined the Navy in 1990.
 It was during the 1990s that I first met Mark McGowan, whom I played squash with in the ADF’s Interservice Games.
 I have now served in the Navy for 30 years and hold the rank of Lieutenant Commander.